-Our site suffered severe damage during the passing of Category 5 Hurricane Maria on the night of September 18th 2017.
-All wooden structures including 2 homes, 3 guesthouse cabins and our school space were totally destroyed and the Family Tree community project has been put on hold.
-We lost absolutely everything from our floorboards to our solar panels including fridge, oven, furniture, mattresses, kids toys, clothes and, most heart-breakingly, all our books and 80% of our tree and garden crops.
+Our site suffered severe damage during the passing of Category 5 Hurricane Maria in September 2017.
+All wooden structures including 2 homes, 3 guesthouse cabins and our school space were totally destroyed and our families lost everything from floorboards to solar panels including fridge, oven, furniture, mattresses, kids toys, clothes and, most heart-breakingly, all our books and 80% of our tree and garden crops.

 - Natural spring water source

 - A bunch of salvaged lumber

 - Seeds and some basic organic produce in the ground

 - A fiercely motivated energy to restore our piece of paradise

 Living on this beautiful mountainside, developing an off-grid homestead using the principles of permaculture design, is mama Sian, Mario (7) and baby Anaya (1) ☺️ so each day is busy regardless of projects done on the property!